milakauz/milakauz/README.md

 Hi there👋🏽 welcome to my Github! <br>
-🔭 I’m currently working on projects to strengthen my front-end skills. <br>
+🔭 I’m currently working on various projects to strengthen my front-end skills.
+Checkout my portfolio: https://www.selinakarlin.de/  <br>
 🎯 Dedicated to creating digital experiences that are as much fun to use as they are to create. <br>
 🖱 Tech stack: Angular | JavaScript | Typescript | SCSS | HTML5 | CSS3 | Rest-Api | Firebase | Git | Material Design | Bootstrap